ApacheTyler/Redux-React-Typescript-Template/README.md

  - Jest testing framework
  - Type definations for react redux
+ - Axios XHR library
+ - redux-promise-middleware
+ - Configuration for use with redux dev tools
  - Visual Studio code launch configurations
  - A webpack config
  - Some boilerplate